 Some glues are gels, runny liquids, or sprays (just don’t use it for hair).
 Depending on your project, you’ll want to use a particular kind of glue.
 Read on for more details about the best glues for your hobby project.

 Super glue is the best universal type of model glue for plastic material.
-This is especially true for polyurethane-based plastic kits, such as for Games Workshop gaming miniatures, Dungeon and Dragons or other RPG miniatures, Wizkids minis, and most scale model kits that come on sprues.
+This is especially true for polyurethane-based plastic kits, such as for Games Workshop gaming miniatures, e.g., Warhammer 40k, Age of Sigmar, Dungeon and Dragons or other RPG miniatures, Wizkids minis, and most scale model kits that come on plastic sprues.

 Super glue works fast and bonds well to plastic.
 Just be careful of clear plastic parts, like windows.
-Super glue will frost these parts and make them cloudy.
+Super glue will frost clear acrylic and plastic parts and make them appear cloudy.
 To avoid the clouding effect on clear plastic parts, I suggest using a plastic cement model glue (below).

 If you’re looking for a permanent bond between plastic parts for miniatures, then plastic modeling cement will be the best glue for plastics.
 Plastic cement has an active chemical solvent (usually toluene) that will first dissolve plastic upon application, then harden the “molten” plastic back together, permanently fusing plastic parts together.
 As a consequence, plastic cement is useless for assembling anything other than plastic.

 Plastic cement model glues will not work on metal or resin miniature parts.
-On the other hand, for plastics they are fantastic, especially if you want to glue clear plastic pieces, e.g., windows, cockpits, and avoid the frosting you would get with super glues/cyanoacrylates.
+On the other hand, for plastics they are fantastic, especially if you want to glue clear plastic pieces, e.g., windows, cockpits, and avoid the frosting you would get with super glues and cyanoacrylates (CYA).

 The best glue for metal miniatures is super glue.
 For most metal miniatures or models, pewter is the metal material.
 Pewter is a soft, malleable metal alloy (e.g., a mixture) of mostly tin (up to 99%) mixed with other metals.
 The best way to glue pewter metal miniatures is with super glue, especially small parts.
 However, you may find that heavy and larger pieces of metal may require pinning (e.g., drilling and inserting a “pin” to strengthen a joint), or a stronger adhesive.

-The best glue or adhesive for bonding larger pieces of metal on miniatures is with epoxy.
-Epoxy is a resin that usually consists of two parts that must be mixed together.
-One part is the bonding agent, and the other part is the catalyst which triggers the curing process (for hardening the epoxy).
+The best glue or adhesive for bonding larger metal pieces is with two-part epoxy.
+Epoxy is a resin that consists of two parts that must be mixed together.
+One part is the bonding agent, and the other part is the catalyst which triggers the curing process (for hardening the epoxy resin).
 Epoxy is a very strong adhesive.
 When in doubt, epoxy will do the job where other glues will fail.
-The limitation of epoxy is that is takes more technical skill to use it, and a bit more time for it to harden.
-You may have to clamp or hold parts together while an epoxy cures.
+The limitation of epoxy is that is takes more technical skill to use it, and a bit more time for the resin to harden.
+You may have to clamp or hold parts together while an epoxy resin cures.

 Resin is an odd beast for miniatures.
 Resin material is often flexible and porous (has many tiny holes in it).
 This makes resin both easy and hard to glue together.
 Additionally, resin is cast from molds.
 For resin parts to come out of molds more easily, a lubricant is used inside the mold.
-Residual lubrication on the resin parts makes them resilient to many glues until that lubrication is washed off.
-So before gluing resin parts together, wash them first.
+Residual lubrication on the resin parts makes them repel many glues until that lubrication is washed off.
+As such, before gluing resin parts together, wash them first.

-If you’re looking to attach small resin parts together, try pinning with super glue as the primary adhesive.
-You’ll have a more secure joint.
+If you’re looking to join small resin parts, try pinning and applying super glue.
+You’ll have a stronger joint.

 For more details about different glues for miniatures and models, continue reading below!